graphcore/tutorials/feature_examples/README.md

 - [Embeddings](tensorflow2/embeddings): an example of a model with an embedding layer and an LSTM, trained on the IPU to predict the sentiment of an IMDB review.

+- [Recomputation Checkpoints](tensorflow2/recomputation_checkpoints): an example demonstrating the checkpointing of intermediate values to reduce live memory peaks with a simple Keras LSTM model.

 ## PyTorch